-According to the well known international consultancy firm Comprend, Iberdrola has the best corporate website in Spain and the third best in the industry in Europe.
-The consultancy firm annually evaluates the corporate digital communication of the 700 largest European companies by capitalisation in their Webranking report.
+Iberdrola has the best corporate website in Spain and the third in the sector in Europe the 700 largest European companies by capitalisation in their Webranking report.
 The ranking places the company at the top of the Spanish company ranking, with 79.2 points out of 100 and above Repsol, Caixabank, BBVA, Airbus, Ferrovial, ArcelorMital, Santander, Telefonica and Enagas.